jasonlryan/mlbots-v2/README.md

 ## Support

-For any issues or questions, please contact the relevant support team members listed on each tool's page.
+For any issues or questions, please contact the support team members listed on each tool's page.